 As a farmer, you can’t just approach a landowner and try to outbid your neighbors on the ground they’re already farming.
 This may work in the short term, but it won’t help you build strong relationships in the local community—not to mention, that it’s not a morally or ethically sound approach.

 Even if you’re a “new farmer,” it’s likely you already have some family ties to the industry and your local agricultural community.
-For the rare new farmer looking for farmland without established connections, cold calling farms you’d want to rent is an option, but it’s not likely to get you far.
+For the rare new farmer looking for farmland to lease without established connections, cold calling farms you’d want to rent is an option, but it’s not likely to get you far.

 Co-ops and extension agencies may be able to help connect farmers to people who are looking to rent their land, but the best way to get started is to get your foot in the door and establish a network of positive references.
 Whether you opt to take your search for land to Tillable’s online platform or elsewhere, you’ll need real people in your life who can attest to your work ethic, values, and that you’re worth your salt.